Simenb123/revy-audit-insights/docs/sidebar-overview.md

 `SmartReviAssistant` is the main chat interface used across the app.
 The dedicated `RightSidebar/AssistantSidebar` component uses it directly, and `StreamlinedClientSidebar` embeds it with client information for contextual replies.

+Two small wrapper components expose the assistant in card form:

+- **AiRevySidebarCard** – shown inside the right sidebar.
+It accepts a `variant` prop (`dashboard`, `knowledge` or `client`) and sets a matching system prompt.
+- **RevyAssistantCard** – a simpler card used in sidebar sections that only need a custom title and description.

+The similar names previously caused confusion, so `AiRevySidebarCard` lives in `src/components` while `RevyAssistantCard` resides in `src/components/Layout`.

 Going forward, any new sidebar features should be built on top of `ResizableRightSidebar` and `SmartReviAssistant` to keep the experience consistent across pages.